-Note: This is part of a 7-days challenge called “Say Yes to Your No” intended to help you become more confident in saying NO to whatever doesn’t serve you anymore so you can say yes to yourself.
-This is day two.
+Note: This is part of a 7 lessons challenge spread over 14 days called “Say Yes to Your No”.
+It is meant to help you become more confident in saying NO to what doesn’t serve you anymore so you can say yes to yourself.
+This is lesson 2.
 If you’re not already subscribed you can join the challenge here.

 What is Awareness?